kevin-norris/DungeonCrawl/README.md

 # **Dungeon Crawl**

 A dungeon crawl game with the goal of defeating the boss on the fourth level of the dungeon.
-Build as part of the [freeCodeCamp](www.freecodecamp.com) Data Visualization Certification.
+Built as part of the [freeCodeCamp](www.freecodecamp.com) Data Visualization Certification.

 **[Play the game](https://kevin-norris.github.io/DungeonCrawl/)**
 Playable on both PC and Mobile.